Hypnos-Labs/fuzion_registry_beta/README.md

 Your logo image should be a 500x500 PNG that is named **exactly** the same as your `contract_address`, followed by `_logo`

-For exampe, if your collection's contract address is `juno1xyz`, then the name of your logo needs to be `juno1xyz_logo.png`
+For example, if your collection's contract address is `juno1xyz`, then the name of your logo needs to be `juno1xyz_logo.png`

 *PNG is currently the only file type supported*